Louise Hippolyte, Princess of Monaco

-Louise Hippolyte (10 November 1697 – 29 December 1731) was Princess of Monaco from 20 February 1731 until her death in December that same year.
+Louise Hippolyte (Luisa Ipòlita Grimaldi; 10 November 1697 – 29 December 1731) was Princess of Monaco from 20 February 1731 until her death in December that same year.
 She was one of only two women to rule Monaco (along with Lady Claudine).

 Biography

 Born at the Prince's Palace in Monaco, Louise Hippolyte Grimaldi was the second daughter of Antonio I of Monaco and Marie de Lorraine-Armagnac.
 The second of six children born to her parents, she was the first of their children to survive infancy.
 She had an elder sister, Caterina Charlotte (1691–1696), and four younger sisters, Elisabetta Charlotte (1698–1702), Margherita Camilla (1700–1758), Maria Devota (1702–1703) and Maria Paolina Theresa Devota (1708–1726).

 Because she had no brothers, Louise Hippolyte became the heiress to the throne of Monaco.
 Her father decided, with the permission of Louis XIV, that her future husband should assume the surname of Grimaldi and rule Monaco jointly with her.